Droupadi Murmu says surprised, delighted on being nominated Presidential candidate 2022

 She said, "I was not expecting this opportunity.
 I was not attending any political programmes for more than six years after becoming the governor of the neighboring Jharkhand.
 I hope all will support me."

-As news broke of Droupadi's candidature for the Presidential post, there was celebration across the state and especially in Mayurbhanj district, where she lives.
+As news broke of Draupadi Murmu's candidature for the Presidential post, there was celebration across the state and especially in Mayurbhanj district, where she lives.
 People in large numbers, cutting across party lines, came to congratulate her.

 Many Santhalese supporters gathered outside her house with their traditional musical instruments and sang and danced.